MultiSafepay/docs/content/payments/methods/pay-later/klarna/activation.md

 &nbsp;
 2. Specify MultiSafepay as your PSP and the countries you want to activate Klarna for.
 3. Sign an agreement with Klarna, including pricing.
-4. MultiSafepay activates Klarna in your MultiSafepay account.
+4. MultiSafepay activates Klarna for your MultiSafepay account.
 5. If using a ready-made integration, activate Klarna in your [backend](/glossaries/multisafepay-glossary/#backend).